Sinister Wisdom: Magazine and its content

-Sinister Wisdom has 111 publications; four new, seasonal publications are released every year.
+Sinister Wisdom has over 125 publications; four new, seasonal publications are released every year.
 The journal features primarily lesbians' work, and is particularly interested in writing, art or photography that reflects diversity of experiences which includes, but is not limited to: lesbians of color, ethnic lesbians, Jewish, Arab, old, young, working-class, poverty class, disabled, and fat lesbians.

 Each issue of Sinister Wisdom is different in content and follows various structures.
 A section called "Notes for a Magazine" is written by the editor(s) of the issue, which explains the contents and theme of the journal, updates readers on any changes the journal will make, and calls for submissions.
 This letter from the editor(s) can be found usually at the beginning or at the end of the journal.
 Some issues dealing with specific topics are edited by guest editors.

 The content and structure of the journals is dependent on the contributors submissions and if the journal is following a specific theme.
 Each journal features a "Call for Submissions" section that lets readers and contributors know what the upcoming issues will be focusing on.

 The contributions to the journal often represent different mediums, such as art, photography, short stories, personal accounts, poems, interviews, feminist and queer theory, and literature reviews.
 The order of the contributions do not follow a specific pattern.

 The back of the journal usually contains classified ads calling for specific submissions, workshops, conferences, publications, videos, and requests for correspondence.
 Ads also often advertise feminist bookstores where copies of Sinister Wisdom can be purchased, as well as other lesbian literature and arts journals for readers to subscribe to.